Milpirri Banner - WAMPANA (Spectacled Hare Wallaby)

 (Jardiwanpa, as told by Warlpiri men and women in 1988 in Barbara Glowczewski, (2001) Dream Trackers: Yapa Art and Knowledge of the Australian Desert.
 (Multi-Media Recordings of Lajamanu Area).
 Paris: UNESCO.

 Read about the Wampana (Spectacled Hare Wallaby) in the Warlpiri book called “Kuyu yumurru-kurlu: Meat Animals with Fur” by Ormay Nangala Gallagher (2014).
-By downloading this pdf.
 Kuyu yumurru-kurlu.
-Yuendumu, N.T.: BRDU, Yuendumu School.
+Yuendumu, N.T.: BRDU, Yuendumu School - Download PDF

 Wampana, wita karnalu ngarrirni kuyu.
 Ngulaji ka nyinami - wakulyarripiyajuku.
 Ngulapiyayijala ka nyina.
 Palkaji.
 Kala witalku ka nyina wampanaju.
 Wakulyarrinya ka nyina wiriji.
 Wampanaju ka nyina wita.
 Marnangajala ka nyina manangkarrarla.
 Nyanungurlu wampanarlu, ngurraji kanyanu wita pangirni marnanga.
 Marnanga ka nyina kaninjarni.
 Yalikirraju(ku) karnalu pantirni.
 Kurlardarlu - karlingi karnalu luwarni.